valora-inc/wallet/WALLET.md

 #### Install Cocopods, Bundler, and download project dependencies

+If you are on an M1, please read [how to setup the environment on an M1](#install-on-an-m1) before you continue.

 Make sure you are in the `ios` directory of the repository root before running the following:

 ```bash